legends2k/Hello2D/presentation.md

 % Sundaram Ramaswamy
 % April, 2017

-# Good ol' drawing
+# Good 'ol drawing

 1. Let's draw something simple!
 2. Map backwards by learning the theory :)
 3. See code to seal the understanding
 4. _Rise, repeat_

-> **Warning:** This is a primer.
+> **Disclaimer**: This is a primer.
 Chances are you might know a lot more than the presenter and the presented!

 # Reasons